Fuusio/Robopupu/README.md

 ```

 ## Changelog

+### 0.5.6
+* Bug fixes and improvements for both the Feature API and Dependency API.
+A Feature was not re-started correctly in some cases when a FeatureFragment was popped from a backstack.
+An another problem in those cases was caused by a bug in Dependency API which caused extra instance of the popped FeatureFragment to be created.

 ### 0.5.5
 * Fixed a bug that prevented removing a dependency from its container DependencyScope in certain situations.